Warns/warns/README.md

 <h1 align="center">Hi there 👋, I'm Mert</h1>

-- 🔭 I’m currently learning and working on GitHub Actions to create workflows to deploy Microservices on Kubernetes Clusters.
+- 🔭 I’m currently working on GitHub Actions to create workflows to deploy Microservices on Kubernetes Clusters using Terraform.
 - 🌱 I’m currently learning and researching industry standard automation and security best practices.
 - 💬 Learning and improving Git branching methodologies.
 - 🔨 Working on improving 🐍 knowledge and automation concepts.